Noah-J-Williams/youtube-livestream-browser/README.md

 See `.env.example` for a starter configuration.

-## Stripe & Supabase Integration
+## Stripe & Google Integration

 - Checkout sessions are created via `/api/stripe/session` and redirect users to Stripe-hosted payment flows.
-- Stripe webhooks (`/api/stripe/webhook`) validate signatures with `crypto` and update Supabase user roles.
+- Stripe webhooks (`/api/stripe/webhook`) validate signatures with `crypto` and update Google-linked user roles inside the in-memory store.
-- Supabase persistence uses REST endpoints.
-In local development, mock data is returned when Supabase variables are missing.
+- Persistence currently uses lightweight mocks keyed by Google user IDs.
+In production, replace the storage helpers with calls to your database of choice.

 ## Multiview Audio Manager